pawel-piwowar/oauth2-demo/README.md

  "accountName":"Saving account",
  "balance":45.67 }
 ```
-- Response containing account data JSON is sent back as response to client browser.
+- Response containing account data JSON is sent to client browser (it is response for http://localhost:8081/api/oauth2/account?code=[code] redirect).

 Please note, that token value is never sent using client Internet browser.
 Separate connection is used instead,
 where oauth2-demo-client-app application acts as http client.
 In this case  WebClient from Spring Webflux is used (https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html).